- 01 How to Install, Initialize and Partition SSD

 If you have purchased an SSD of low capacity due to its high price, then you can consider opting for this solution!
 A fully-filled SSD cannot work effectively, and therefore it is always suggested to store all the personal data on HDD.
 Consequently, you can consider storing the infrequently used personal data and files like videos, music, movies, photos, etc., on HDD.

 Once you start storing the personal data on HDD, make sure to clean and optimize it frequently to avoid technical issues.
+Learning how to set the SSD as the boot drive and how to store personal data on HDD matters a lot to PC users.
+Share this article to help more users now.

 If you are not aware of how you can keep your hard drive optimized, then it's time for you to look forward to EaseUS partition management software again!
 Yes, along with helping you migrate OS to SSD, EaseUs Partition Master is an ideal option for optimizing your HDD.
 With this free tool in hand, you can perform various functions that involve resizing partitions, merging partitions, deleting partitions, erase/wipe hard disk, format partition, etc.